vzangloo/Yii-Extension-ReCopy/README.md

 - **removeButtonCssClass**: Remove button CSS class.
 - **excludeSelector**: A jQuery selector used to exclude an element and its children.
 Example: ".exclude"
 - **copyClass**: A class to attach to each copy.
 Default: "copy"
 - **clearInputs**: Boolean option to clear each copies text input fields or textarea.
+Default: true.

 ##Change Log
 ###Version 1.0.3